Cwantic/Documentation/Design/index.md

 ![Image](../Images/Design4.jpg)

-This group of controls let you define the current **Section/Material** for the next elements.
+This group of controls lets you define the current **Section/Material** for the next elements.

 You have an access to a window that defines the piping sections and materials for the current model.